eruity1/TIL/algorithims/a_star.md

     Set fScore[start] = heuristic(start, goal)
     Create a dictionary called cameFrom to track the shortest path

-    While openSet is not empty:
-        current = node in openSet with the lowest fScore value
+    While the priority queue is not empty: current = node in priority queue with the lowest fScore value

         If current == goal:
-            Return reconstruct_path(cameFrom, current)
+            return reconstruct_path(cameFrom, current)

-        Remove current from openSet
+        Remove current from priority queue
-        Add current to closedSet
+        Add current to visited

         For each neighbor of current in graph:
-            If neighbor is in closedSet:
+            If neighbor is in visited:
                 continue

             tentative_gScore = gScore[current] + cost(current, neighbor)

-            If neighbor is not in openSet:
+            If neighbor is not in priority queue:
-                Add neighbor to openSet
+                Add neighbor to priority queue

             If tentative_gScore >= gScore[neighbor]:
-                continue since this is not the betteer path
+                continue since this is not the better path

             # This path is the best until now
             cameFrom[neighbor] = current